Stuzanna/simply-kafka/README.md

 ## Experimental Architecture
 What could be, suggestions welcome.
 ![Experimental architecture](./diagrams/Experimental%20Architecture.drawio.png)

-# WIP Macro Checklist
-- [X] Produce a message
-- [X] Consume a message
-- [ ] Do something useful with the consumed message

 ## Consider
 - [ ] Check against a schema registry